jrsouth/stickystack/README.md

 ## How it works

-[More detail coming soon, but basically it gathers a list of sticky HTML elements based on class, creates a set of placeholders that get actived when the respective element is taken out of the layout flow by assigning `position: fixed;`, and assigns CSS `top` and `z-index` values based on page scroll and the stickystack heirarchy.]
+More detail coming soon, but basically it gathers a list of sticky HTML elements based on class, creates a set of placeholders that get actived when the respective element is taken out of the layout flow by assigning `position: fixed;`, and assigns CSS `top` and `z-index` values based on page scroll and the stickystack heirarchy.

+"Stuck" elements get class `stickystack-stuck` added to them (and removed when they become unstuck) making it simple to apply theming changes when an element becomes stuck.